explodinglabs/jsonrpcclient/doc/index.rst

 Logging
 ^^^^^^^

-To give finer control, two separate loggers are used - one for requests and another for responses.
-These do nothing until you set them up and add handlers to them.
+To give finer control, two loggers are used, one for requests and another for responses.
+These do nothing until you set them up.

 The following shows how to output requests to stderr.